BinaryResearch/lepton/README.md

 # Overview
-Lepton is a Lightweight ELF Parsing Tool that was designed specifically for analyzing binaries with damaged or corrupted ELF headers, such as extremely minimalist ELF files in which the entry point and program header table lie within the ELF header, or binaries that have had the ELF header deliberately mangled as an anti-analysis method, such as crackmes or malware.
+Lepton is a Lightweight ELF Parsing Tool that was designed specifically for analyzing and editing binaries with damaged or corrupted
+ELF headers, such as extremely minimalist ELF files in which the entry point and program header table lie within the ELF header, or binaries that have had the ELF header deliberately mangled as an anti-analysis method, such as crackmes or malware.
 Development was prompted by the failure of other tools to parse some of the ELF binaries in [Muppetlabs' "tiny" ELF file series](http://www.muppetlabs.com/~breadbox/software/tiny/).

+When using Lepton to parse ELF binaries, one has access to every field in the ELF header as well as every field in every entry of the program load table.
+Individual fields can be straightforwardly modified to repair corruption.

 Lepton succeeds in cases where other parsers fail for two main reasons: